PBL-Pick-By-Light/ES-ESP32-firmware/README.md

 ## Description

-As we are trying to create our Pick-By-Light system, we need some way to control the LEDs in our shelfs.
+As we are trying to create our Pick-By-Light system, we need some way to control the LEDs in our shelves.
 For this, we are using microcontrollers running dedicated firmware.
 _The software run by these microcontrollers is to be found in this part of the project._
-They are responsible for reacting to messages using the [MQTT-Protocol](https://mqtt.org/) and fulfill send assignements.
+They are responsible for reacting to messages using the [MQTT-Protocol](https://mqtt.org/) and fulfill send assignments.
 These include:
 * Controlling any connected LEDs
 * Functionality to be registered as a new shelf in the complete system
-* Using the microcontollers memory to save its own shelf-configuration, and
+* Using the microcontrollers memory to save its own shelf-configuration, and
 * have the ability to load a backup back into the main database in case of a critical failure

 For achieving these abilities, the firmware takes care of basic functionality, like: